Council projects and funding received

 Council called for tenders in June 2020 to design and construct the Brolga Place redevelopment.
 The tenders will be assessed at the September Council Meeting.

 Bencubbin Avenue reconstruction, Coleambally

 This project is extremely important for Coleambally as Bencubbin Avenue is a major arterial road in Coleambally's industrial estate.

 This project will be funded through a number of sources: Heavy Vehicle Safety and Productivity Program ($626,000), Stronger Communities Fund ($750,000) and the Federal Government's Local Roads and Community Infrastructure Program ($1,008,021).
 Murrumbidgee Council will also contribute to the project.

-Council is currently finalising the design for the design for the project.
+Council is currently finalising the design for the project.
+Works will begin in 2021.

 Coleambally Sporting Precinct redevelopment

 Coleambally Sporting Precinct will be one of the premier sporting facilities in the area when it's redevelopment is complete.